SQL++ Query Strings

 Purpose

-) operator evaluates conditional logic in a similar way to the IF
+The Conditional (or CASE) operator evaluates conditional logic in a similar way to the IF/ELSE operator.

 Syntax